Last Updated on

 Less than 30% of your dog’s diet should come from carbohydrates.
 You may need to subtract the protein, fat, and moisture percentages from 100 to get the carbohydrate percentage in your dog’s food.

-Here are our top 5 suggestions for the best Goldendoodle dog food.
+Here are our reviews and top suggestions for the best Goldendoodle dog food:

 Lamb and lamb meal are the first two ingredients, so this food has a healthy amount of protein.
 It gets vitamins from fruits and vegetables like tomatoes, blueberries, and raspberries.
 Taste of the Wild also includes probiotics for improved digestibility.
 Lamb is also less likely to cause allergies than more common meats like beef and chicken.